fdorg/flashdevelop/FlashDevelop/Bin/Debug/Projects/190 ActionScript 3 - AIR Mobile AS3 App/AIR_iOS_readme.txt

 	  Note: you can package ad-hoc IPAs using your developer certificate.

 	- Release-build from FlashDevelop (F8)
-	- run 'PackageApp.bat' and select
+	- run 'bat\PackageApplication.bat' and select
 	    either iOS/"ad-hoc" for installation on test devices or iOS/App Store for upload in the iOS App Store.